-Brazilian jiu-jitsu and Wrestling are two excellent grappling martial arts that offer numerous advantages.
+Brazilian jiu-jitsu and Wrestling are excellent grappling martial arts with numerous benefits.
 Practitioners, both young and old, enjoy training in both combat systems, making it difficult to pick just one.
-So, what is the distinction between Wrestling and Brazilian jiu-jitsu?
+So, what is the distinction between Wrestling and jiu-jitsu?

-The rest of this article will discuss the differences between BJJ and Wrestling in greater detail.
+The rest of this article will discuss the differences between BJJ and Wrestling.
 As a result, we will compare the two martial arts fighting styles, competition rules, Olympic status, MMA presence, suitability for street fights and self-defense, and so on.

 What Are the Differences in Fighting Styles Between Jiu-Jitsu and Wrestling?

-Wrestling and Brazilian jiu-jitsu can appear more similar than different at first glance since neither use strikes, and both place great importance on taking the opponent down to the ground.
+Wrestling and Brazilian jiu-jitsu can appear more similar than different at first glance since neither uses strikes, and both place great importance on taking the opponent down to the ground.

 However, the most significant difference is the focus on the phases.
-Wrestling is about the takedown and the pin, whereas Brazilian jiu-jitsu focuses on ground fighting.
+Wrestling is about the takedown and the pin, whereas BJJ focuses on ground fighting.

-Finally, because wrestling competitions tend to have a lot of rules and a rigid structure, Wrestling can be considered more focused but less adaptable.
-On the other hand, Brazilian jiu-jitsu is a lot more dynamic, giving it more practical application.
+Finally, wrestling competitions tend to have a lot of rules and a rigid structure, so wrestling can be considered more focused but less adaptable.
+On the other hand, jiu-jitsu is a lot more dynamic, giving it a more practical application.

 What Are the Differences in Competition Rules Between BJJ and Wrestling?

-On the other hand, competitors can win a match in Brazilian jiu-jitsu competitions by submission or accumulating points.
+On the other hand, competitors can win a match in BJJ competitions by submission or accumulating points.